The only Dutch book to successfully overturn a full book ban:

 Read more about this estimate

-This wave of reporting, from Brazil to Indonesia, is remarkably broad and strengthens the call for constitutional accountability.
+This wave of coverage, from Brazil to Indonesia, is remarkably broad and strengthens the call for state accountability.
 The media attention moreover confronts the Defence Ministry with inevitable reputational damage due to its refusal to address this cover-up affair.
-Even a Dutch book about its intelligence operations linked to the genocide is being intensely discussed internationally – a powerful signal of the universal rejection of censorship, and an expression of the urgent need for truth regarding Srebrenica.
-This collective demand for justice urges the Defence Ministry to show courage and acknowledge its mistakes in this matter, as a step towards transparency and reconciliation.
+Even a Dutch book about its intelligence operations linked to the genocide is being intensely discussed internationally—a powerful signal of the universal rejection of censorship, and an expression of the urgent need for truth regarding Srebrenica.
+This collective demand for justice urges the Defence Ministry to show courage: acknowledge your mistakes in this matter as a step towards transparency and reconciliation.

 Auteur